jrcicardo/Mod01Project/README.md

 # Mod01Project
 Uses linear regression to predict prices of houses in King County, WA.
-Final notebook can be found at https://www.kaggle.com/elisa9153/predicting-house-prices-in-king-county-wa
+Final notebook is based on final_models_w_illustrations.ipynb and can be found at https://www.kaggle.com/elisa9153/predicting-house-prices-in-king-county-wa

 kc_houses.csv contains the data analyzed; columns.md contains a description of data stored in each column